lowRISC/opentitan/hw/ip/otbn/README.md

 The default behaviour is that the OTBN block contains the RTL design.
-If you wish to run system-level testing against the Python-based simulator instead of the RTL, you need to pass the `OTBN_MODEL` flag.
+If you wish to run system-level testing against the Python-based instruction set simulator instead of the RTL (hereafter called the ISS), you need to pass the `OTBN_MODEL` flag.
 For example, to compile the Verilator simulation, use:

 ```sh
 fusesoc --cores-root=. run \